flawfree/tfdbqol/README.md

 ### **Credits**
 >Uses a highlyedited form of the formerly popular TFC Like Rockets (https://gamebanana.com/mods/12405), except with no rocket trail, no team colours other than the critical effect, far less particles to help optimize for higher speeds, and an adjusted size. version 1, 2, 4, 5 and 6 also use the custom additions from two custom vpk's for dodgeball that have been passed around for ages without any known author. *tfdb.vpk* and *TFDB_Quality_of_Life_pack.vpk*.
 For years people have been using both vpks with redundant files and with little to no knowledge of the effects it has.

 Any suggestions?
 Feel free to post an issue and I'll have a look.
 You can also add / message me on Steam.
-I might post further.
-Thank you for the persistent downloads and use.
+I might post further files or content for dodgeball, as I've invested far too many hours into it to not give back.